amirgabrieli/aqua-operator/docs/InstallOpenShift.md

 Use the Aqua-Operator to:
 * Deploy the Aqua Security platform on OpenShift
-* Scale up Aqua Security components with extra replicas
+* Scale-up Aqua Security components with extra replicas
 * Assign metadata tags to Aqua Security components
 * Automatically scale the number of Aqua scanners based on the number of images in the scan queue

 The Aqua Operator provides a few [Custom Resources](https://github.com/aquasecurity/aqua-operator/tree/master/deploy/crds) to manage the Aqua platform.
 Please make sure to read the Aqua installation manual (https://docs.aquasec.com/docs) before using the Operator.
-For advance configurations please consult with Aqua's support team.
+For advanced configurations please consult with Aqua's support team.

-## Prerquisits
+## Prerequisites
 Make sure you have a license and access to the Aqua registry.
 If you want to obtain a new license, please contact us at cloudsales@aquasec.com.

-## Deploy the Aqua Opertor
+## Deploy the Aqua Operator
 1. Create a new namespace/project called 'aqua' for the Aqua deployment
 2. Install the Aqua Operator from RH's OperatorHub and add it to the 'aqua' namespace.
-The Operator will create a new service-account, called 'aqua-sa' to run the Aqua applicatoin.
+The Operator will create a new service-account, called 'aqua-sa' to run the Aqua application.

 ## Before You Deploy AquaCSP's Custom Resources
 You will need to supply two secrets for the installation -